jocmp/toast-demo/README.md

 ## React-Redux Toast Demo

 ### Getting started
+1. From the command line, run `yarn` in the root directory for dependencies
+2. Run `yarn start` to open a dev server which displays on <http://localhost:8080>

+`yarn test` will run snapshot tests.

 ### Explanation
 There are several React-Redux components that are important to this demo: